Fetal membranes: Microanatomy

+H&E-stained section of fetal membranes obtained following primary cesarean delivery, showing the layers of the amnion and chorion.
+The amnion comprises a single-layered epithelium, basement membrane, compact layer, fibroblast layer, and spongy layer.
+The chorion comprises a reticular layer, basement membrane, and trophoblast layer.
+The collagen-rich extracellular matrix between the amniotic and chorionic basement membranes is collectively termed the intermediate connective tissue.

 From inside to outside, the fetal membranes consist of amnion and chorion.
 In addition, parts of decidua are often attached to the outside of the chorion.

 Amnion

 The amnion is avascular, meaning it does not contain its own blood vessels.
 Therefore, it must obtain necessary nutrients and oxygen from nearby chorionic and amniotic fluid, and fetal surface vessels.
 The amnion is characterised by cuboidal and columnar epithelial layers.
 The columnar cells are located in the vicinity of the placenta, whereas the cuboidal cells are found in the periphery.
 During early pregnancy, the amnionic epithelium is sparsely covered in microvilli, which increase in number throughout pregnancy.
 The function of this microvillous surface is associated with a densely-packed glycocalix with anionic binding sites; these are thought to be involved with intra-amnionic lipid synthesis.
 This amnionic epithelium is connected to a basement membrane, which is then attached by filaments to a connective tissue layer.